 Smaller surface scratches (white “micro” scratches) can appear on the surface of all hardwood and bamboo flooring finishes.
 Most prefinished hardwoods come with anti-scratch layering in their topcoats designed to protect your floor from being damaged.
 These tough topcoats are usually found on bamboo floors with a polyurethane finish and prefinished hardwood and are typically resistant to permanent scratches.

 Most surface scratches are usually caused by something fairly sharp, and not from pets or shoes.
-Most white micro-scratches buff out by themselves over time just from the friction caused by walking on the floors, but some deeper surface scratches take longer to buff out and are more obvious.
+Most white micro-scratches buff out by themselves over time just from the friction that occurs when people repeatedly walk on floors, but some deeper surface scratches take longer to buff out and are more obvious.

 What products do I use to fix the micro-surface scratches?

 If you’re experiencing surface scratching and want to attempt some quick home remedies, try rubbing a walnut (the actual nut, not the shell) on the scratch.
 Pecans, almonds, and Brazil nuts are known to work also (crack them in half first).
-Try it, you might be surprised!
-If those don’t work, try placing the toe of your rubber-soled shoe on the surface scratch and then swivel with some weight applied; this sometimes works to minimize the scratch too.
+Try it – the results will surprise you!
+If those don’t work, try placing the toe of your rubber-soled shoe on the surface scratch and then swivel while applying some weight; this sometimes works to minimize the scratch too.

-If those home remedies don’t work, you may need to purchase a scratch removal product.
-Here are some products on the market made specifically to help minimize hardwood floor scratches:
+If those home remedies don’t work, you have the option to use a scratch removal product.
+Here are some products on the market specifically designed to help minimize hardwood floor scratches:

-- WearMax Scratch Concealer for Hardwood Flooring – This can be purchased from several online retailers like Amazon along with some brick-and-mortar stores like Walmart and CVS.
+- WearMax Scratch Concealer for Hardwood Flooring – You can purchase this from several online retailers like Amazon along with some brick-and-mortar stores like Walmart and CVS.

 - Wood Floor Repair Markers – These are available at Bed Bath & Beyond, most big box stores, and many online retailers.